noramurakozy/SDA_web/index.md

 ## Conclusion
 - write conclusion of findings
 - what could have we done better
-- mention any areas with missing data (e.g. the park where no trees are listed in the dataset)
+- mention any areas with missing data (e.g. the park where no trees are listed in the dataset (because those are not street trees?))

 ## References